ElDavoo/Mifare-Windows-Tool-Reborn/README.md

 #### License

-source code is not a copy of original android version, but strongly inspired from it : I've modified logo and copied icons
+source code is not a copy of original android version, but user interface is strongly inspired from it : I've modified logo and copied icons

-It's normal to give credits to the original author
+It's normal to give credits to the original software author:

-This application was originally developed on Android systems by Gerhard Klostermeier in cooperation with SySS GmbH (www.syss.de) and Aalen University (www.htw-aalen.de) in 2012/2013.
+The Android application was originally developed on Android systems by Gerhard Klostermeier in cooperation with SySS GmbH (www.syss.de) and Aalen University (www.htw-aalen.de) in 2012/2013.
 It is free software

 Icons used in this application: